chrisdavenport/j3-rest-api/README.md

 Point a web browser at [path-to-Joomla]/api

 You should get some JSON back.
 This is the entry point service document described below.

 ## Using the HAL Browser
 You can browse the API interactively using Mike Kelly's HAL Browser, included in the repository.
 Simply point a web browser at the following URL:

 ```
 http://www.example.com/path-to-Joomla/api/hal-browser#http://www.example.com/path-to-Joomla/api
 ```
 Important: You will need to add the following line to your /etc/config.json file in order for the HAL Browser to work:

 ```
 "absoluteHrefs": true
 ```

 ## Quick tour of the code
 The “core” code lives in the new /api directory, which is the entry point for the API application.

-Basic configuration files go in /etc although standard Joomla configuration.php file is also loaded in order to get the database credentials.
+Basic configuration files go in /etc although the standard Joomla configuration.php file is also loaded in order to get the database credentials.

 A new /services directory will have been added to each component for which support has been provided.
 The currently supported components are: articles/content, categories and weblinks.
 They demonstrate how an extension can have web services code added to it.
 The current code does not make use of any component code, and installing it does not overwrite any current code, but sharing model code at least is something that should be seriously considered.

-In the distributed code the Content-Type headers returned have been set to application/json so as to make it easy to test in a web browser.
-However, the correct Content-Types (eg. application/vnd.joomla.service.v1+hal+json”) may be returned by uncommenting a line in the get.php files.
+In the distributed code the Content-Type headers returned should be correct as per the specification (eg. application/vnd.joomla.service.v1+hal+json”).
+The HAL Browser will work with these just fine, however if you use a web browser to access the API directly they will not normally be recognised.
+If you want to test the API in a web browser without using the HAL Browser, then comment out the setMimeEncoding line in the execute method in the /api/controller/base.php file.
+The API will then return the default Content-Type: application/json header.

 ## Entry point service document
 Pointing a web browser at the api entry point: http://www.example.com/api will return the “service” document which lists the services available via the API.
-The format of this document is described in https://docs.google.com/a/joomla.org/document/d/1wg3AcgStA26UwDcbHVV1bub4sa_BhsKfzAmX21eG-FM/edit
+The format of this document is described in "application/vnd.joomla.service.v1 media type specification" referenced below.
 The code responsible for handling this document can be found in

 ```